 This nutritional therapist’s favourite recipes

 As a nutritional therapist who is passionate about food and cooking I am often asked for my favourite nutritious and not-so-nutritious recipes.
 Well here are a few I couldn’t live without…!
-They each offer a lot in the way of nutrition as well as taste and don’t worry many of them are do-able in under 30 minutes …
+They each offer a lot in the way of nutrition as well as taste and most of them are do-able in under 30 minutes …

 BBC lentils squash and kale salad – lentils and kale are known to be a particularly nutritious combination, each making up in nutrients what the other lacks such as minerals and prebiotic nutrients.